Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 Substituting $\zeta$ for $|S_{21}^{(1)}(\nu)|^{2}$ in Sec. \ref{sssec:Bode_Fano_opt}, we may proceed identically and establish an identical limit on the value functional.
 The result is reproduced below:

 Equality is achieved when $\zeta(Z_{T}(\nu))$ is a top-hat with respect to frequency.
 In other words, outside of a narrow band, the input circuit is maximally mismatched to the amplifier noise impedance.
-Such a top hat may be constructed using multi-pole LC Chebyshev filters.
+Such a top hat may be constructed using a multi-pole LC Chebyshev filter.
 Note that the Bode-Fano limit is independent of the noise impedance.
 We will find that the single-pole resonator, with optimized noise impedance, is close to the fundamental Bode-Fano limit.

-Having set the Bode-Fano limit, we revisit an assumption made at the beginning of the section: that the noise impedance is real-valued and frequency-independent.
-A common feature of quantum-limited readouts operating in the op-amp mode (op-amp mode being the mode in which flux-to-voltage amplifiers operate \cite{clerk2010introduction}), is uncorrelated backaction and imprecision noise, i.e. real noise impedance.
-For instance, in quantum-limited cavity detectors using phase-quadrature readout for mechanical displacement sensing, the radiation pressure fluctuations responsible for backaction and the shot noise in the light output from the cavity (e.g. the imprecision noise) are uncorrelated \cite{aspelmeyer2014cavity}.\footnote{One may note that the definition of ``Standard Quantum Limit'' sometimes contains the assumption of uncorrelated imprecision and backaction noise.
-See, for example, ref. \cite{kampel2017improving}.
-In our treatment of quantum limits on flux-to-voltage amplifiers, we have not included this assumption in our definition.
-Nevertheless, we make note of the convention because it is commonplace.}
+Having set the Bode-Fano limit, we revisit the assumption made at the beginning of the section that the noise impedance is frequency-independent.
 A flux-to-voltage amplifier, such as a dc SQUID, tends to possess a noise impedance that increases linearly with frequency \cite{falferi1998back}.
 In other words, the noise impedance is not frequency-independent.
 However, we expect that the frequency-dependence has little effect on the limit on integrated sensitivity.
 If the Bode-Fano limit (\ref{eq:BF_FV_ineq}) pointed toward the optimal circuit possessing a broadband noise match, then the frequency-dependence of noise impedance would be important.
 However, the Bode-Fano limit (\ref{eq:BF_FV_ineq}) points to a narrowband match.
 In a narrow band, the noise impedance can be approximated as constant.
 We thus conclude that, even with a frequency-dependent real-valued noise impedance, the single-pole resonator is close to ideal for single-moded dark matter detection.

 We now turn our attention to the optimization of single-pole resonant searches.
-Suppose that the input circuit is resonant.
+Suppose that the input equivalent-circuit is resonant.
 The impedance seen by a voltage source is the sum of circuit and amplifier input impedances: